sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 <!-- New Set Up HANA Cloud start -->

 ### Subscribe to SAP HANA Cloud Administration Tools

+If you don't have a subscription to SAP HANA Cloud already, follow the steps below to subscribe.

 1. Navigate to your subaccount and choose **Services** &rarr; **Service Marketplace** on the left.